 Can I choose the fabrics you will use?

 I have a wide range of fabrics that I use in creating my art.
 These include, but are not limited to, quilting cotton, silk, commercial prints, batik, hand-painted, and hand-dyed.
 If you have a particular fabric you would like me to use, we can discuss it.

 Can I see the artwork while you are making it?

-I will upload images to Facebook and/or Instagram during the process.
-If you are giving the piece as a surprise I am happy to send you photos of the progress to keep it under wraps until the surprise has been delivered.
+I upload images to Facebook and/or Instagram during the process.
+I will send images for approval prior to stitching.
+If you are giving the piece as a surprise, I am happy to send you photos of the progress but keep it off social media until it has been delivered.